MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/tutorials/create-class-based-resource.md

 ```

 `Set()` first calls the `Test()` method to determine if anything actually needs to be done.
 Some
-tools like, Azure Policy's machine configuration feature, ensure that the `Set()` method is only
+tools like, Azure Automanage's machine configuration feature, ensure that the `Set()` method is only
 called after the `Test()` method.
 However, there's no such guarantee when you use the
 `Invoke-DscResource` cmdlet.